chupapimunyanya/BrowseTrack1/README.md

 ## 📋 Overview

-BrowseTrack is a lightweight Chrome extension that helps you monitor and visualize your browsing habits by tracking time spent on different websites and domains.
+BrowseTrack is a lightweight Chrome extension that helps you monitor and visualize your browsing time by tracking time spent on different domains.

 ## ✨ Features

-- **⏱️ Real-time tracking** - Automatically monitors time spent on each website
+- **⏱️ Real-time tracking** - Automatically monitors time spent on every website domain
 - **📊 Detailed statistics** - View your browsing patterns by domain
 - **🔒 Privacy-focused** - All data stays on your device
 - **⚡ Lightweight** - Minimal impact on browser performance